mholtkamp/octave/Documentation/Lua/Nodes/3D/Audio3D.md

  - Arg: `AttenuationFunc(integer) attenFunc` Attenuation function
 ---
 ### GetAttenuationFunc
 Get the sound intensity attenuation function.
-The attenuation controls how quickly a sound's volume fades out when moving from the inner radius to the outer radius, or alternatively, how quickly a sound's volume fades in when moving the outer radius to the inner radius.
+The attenuation controls how quickly a sound's volume fades out when moving from the inner radius to the outer radius, or alternatively, how quickly a sound's volume fades in when moving from the outer radius to the inner radius.

 See the [AttenuationFunc](../../Misc/Enums.md#attenuationfunc) enumeration.